-For example, the segments between two permutations under ROD include all the well-formed permutations (not any arbitrary string) where the relative order relation of the parent permutations is transmitted perfectly.
+For example, the segments between two permutations under ROD include all the feasible permutations where the relative order relation of the parent permutations is transmitted perfectly.

 In principle, topological operators can be defined using these notions of distance.
 So we can define rigorously relative order topological crossover (ROX) and mutation (ROM), absolute position topological crossover (APX) and mutation (APM), and adjacency topological crossover (AX) and mutation (MX).
-However, ROD, APD and AD are not straightforwardly connected with edit distances for permutations and therefore ROX, APX and AX may result difficult, if not impossible, to implement exactly in an efficient way.
+ROX would simply superimpose a probability distribution over these.
+However, ROD, APD and AD are not straightforwardly connected with edit distances for permutations (they are not even graphic distances) and therefore ROX, APX and AX may result difficult, if not impossible, to implement exactly in an efficient way.

 Each interpretation distance is also connected with a notion of syntactic distance between permutations that is not necessarily an edit distance.
 ROD is connected with the offset distance that sums for each element the number of positions away is in the two permutations.
-APD is connected with the Hamming distance for permutations that, analogously to the Hamming distance for strings, is the number of mismatches at corresponding positions when the two permutations are aligned.
-AD is connected with the breakpoint distance that counts the occurrences of two elements being adjacent in a permutation and non-adjacent in the other.
+APD is connected with the Hamming distance for permutations.
+AD is connected with the breakpoint distance that counts the occurrences of two elements being consecutive in a permutation and non-consecutive in the other.
 Topological operators in principle can be defined using these notions of syntactic distance but then and again, since these are non-edit distances, the corresponding genetic operators are hard to implement.